mariazafran/Herding-Behaviour-Learning/README.md

 ---

 ## Overview
-This repository documents early-stage learning and experimentation in financial econometrics as part of my PhD journey.
+This repository documents early-stage learning and experimentation in financial econometrics as part of my learning journey.

 The project explores **herding behaviour in UK equity markets** using Cross-Sectional Absolute Deviation (CSAD) models.